I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceinitsetpowerinrush.md

 Calling <b>WdfDeviceInitSetPowerInrush</b> from a filter driver has no effect.
 For filter drivers, the framework uses the setting that the next-lower driver in the driver stack specifies.

-The following code example informs the power manager that a device requires an inrush of current when it starts.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |